 It’s all about considering whether the decision is something you can live with for a period of time in order to learn something new.
 Generally, unless a decision is going to cause irreparable harm, it’s probably worth giving it a whirl.

 Here are three principles to up your safe-to-try game:

 - Everything is an experiment: When we write things down, it can feel like we’re committing for life.
 In reality, we just need to try something out for long enough to learn what worked and what didn’t.
-Murmur helps users adopt an experimental mindset using expiration dates and regular feedback loops.
+Murmur helps users adopt an experimental mindset for every decision, using expiration dates and regular feedback loops.